ali1rathore/elm_magic/README.rst

 --------

 * provides %%elm magic that executes elm-lang and displayes the result
-* can be used with any kernel
+* can be used with any jupyter kernel
 * directory used by elm-make is configurable
 * provides cli for installing nodejs and elm